lj-ditrapani/SWE430/markdown/assignment3.markdown

 SWE 430 Assignment 3 --- Password Checker
 =====================================

-Exercise Instructions
+Assignment Instructions
 ---------------------

 Use test-driven development (TDD) along with qUnit, the xUnit testing framework, to implement the password checker code module (defined below) for a DoD information system.
 Ensure you write the unit test before writing the code to pass the unit test (`write test => check if test fails => write production code => run all unit tests => refactor => run tests => go to next test case`).

-Turn in both the source code (code.js) and the unit tests (test.js) on blackboard Exercise Submission.
+- zip Environment users:  Turn in both the source code (code.js) and the unit tests (test.js) in the blackboard Assignment 3 Submission.
+- jsbin Environment users:  Submit the URL of your jsbin project in the blackboard Assignment 3 Submission.

 If you have any questions, run into problems, or need clarification, please let me know.
 Your production code will be evaluated by running it against a set of reference test cases (written according to the specification).
 Your unit test cases will be evaluated by using them to test a faulty implementation.

 Password Checker Specification
 ------------------------------